Should you buy an extended warranty for your new vehicle

 Do you NEED an extended warranty?

 I’ll cut right to the chase on this.
 With all the computerized gadgets on new cars it’s tempting to think you need an extended warranty.
-However, if you’ve done your homework and you’re buying a high quality car or truck, chances are the extended warranty will never pay off.
+However, if you’re buying a high-quality reputable car or truck, chances are the extended warranty will never pay off.

 If you’re buying a not so great car, then maybe it’s worth your while.
 Here’s how to decide whether to buy an extended warranty and which one to buy.
 Here are a few examples: